lbelzile/experimental-F21/content/evaluations/10-problem-set.markdown

 3.  the number of levels and the degrees of freedom associated to each factors
 4.  interactions that could be fitted based on the data collected
 5.  the adequate source of variation for testing
-    1.  the main effect of subtask order
+    1.  the main effect of subtask
     2.  the interaction between grade and sex

 Justify your answers, possibly quoting the paper.